jonhavbra87/jonhavbra87/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a Front End student @ Noroff School of Technology and Digital Media.
+- 👨🏽‍💻 I’m a Front End Developer, just graduated from  Noroff School of Technology and Digital Media.
-- 🌱 I’m currently learning HTML, CSS & Vanilla JavaScript.
+- 🌱 I’m currently developing my skills in React, TypeScript and React-Native.
-- 🔭 I´m going to learn CSS and JS framework in 2024.
+- 🔭 I´m going to learn Next.js and hosting webapplications at Vercel.
-- 🤔 My interest lies in front-end, design and creating websites with HTML, CSS and JavaScript.
+- 🤔 My interest lies in front-end, design and creating websites with Rect, TypeScript and Next.js.
+I also like appdevelopment in React-Native and Swift UI!
-- 💬 Ask me a question and send me an e-mail [mail@kongsvinger-it.no](mailto:mail@kongsvinger-it.no), I love to answer!
+- 💬 Ask me a question and send me an e-mail [kontakt@brattaasutvikling.no](mailto:kontakt@brattaasutvikling.no), I love to answer!
-- 🌐 You can see my personal website through [here](https://portfolio.kongsvinger-it.no/)
+- 🌐 You can see my personal website through [here](https://brattaasutvikling.no)

 <p style="display: inline-block;" align="center" widht="80%">
   <kbd>